EjikeJosephUche/typescriptUserAuthenticationAndAuthrization/README.md

 - `MongoDB:` NoSQL database for storing the note data.
 - `Mongoose:` ODM (Object Data Modeling) library for MongoDB and Node.js.
 - `TypeScript:` For static typing and better developer experience.
+`JWT (JSON Web Tokens):` For user authentication and authorization.
 - `Postman:` For Testing your api endpoints